-The JMS specification allows topics to have a hierarchical structure such as the one shown in .
+The JMS specification allows topics to have a hierarchical structure such as the one shown in Erreur: source de la référence non trouvée.
 The interest of such a structure is to allow a subscriber to specifically choose the type of information it is interested in, by allowing it to subscribe to the corresponding subtopic.
 To the contrary, a subscriber may want to get all the sub information by subscribing to the topic root or father.

-Figure 20 - A Hierarchical topic
+Figure 15 - A Hierarchical topic